 High school seniors from the Central Pennsylvania Chapter’s region were recognized as Scholar-Athletes.
 Each school is asked to nominate one senior member of the football team for the honor.
 The nomination packet includes a high school transcript, official test scores (SAT/ACT) and the nominee’s commitment to community service.

 In addition to being named as their school’s Scholar-Athlete, the honorees were also eligible for $1,000 scholarships provided by various sponsors.
 Typically, approximately a dozen scholar-athletes receive the scholarships are awarded from the various sponsors.
 Jordan was awarded one of the scholarships.
 Scholarship winners were selected based on academic achievements, athletic achievements and extracurricular-community service participation.
-Academic achievement accounted for forty percent of the score, athletic achievement – percent and extra curricular/community service participation – twenty percent.
+Academic achievement accounted for forty percent of the score, athletic achievement – forty percent and extra curricular/community service participation – twenty percent.
 According to the program book, “The scholarship committee carefully evaluates each nominee and rank ordered them accordingly.
 The rank order was used to award $1,000 postgraduate scholarships.”

 Typically the recipients are honored at the Scholar-Athlete Banquet, the highlight of the chapter’s year, at the The Penn Stater Hotel & Conference Center’s banquet room.
 “Additionally, college students-athletes from three regional collegiate institutions – Penn State University, Lock Haven University and Juniata College receive recognition.
 The banquet allows the chapter to publicize the academic and athletic achievements of these students while they serve as leaders and role models in the community.”